nico-castell/Data-Security/README.md

 1. **[Generator](Generator)**: This folder contains a simple password generator.
 1. **[Obfuscator](Obfuscator)**: This folder contains an obfuscator, more information is available on that folder's README.

+## How to use the workspace

+There are some build and debug tasks already prepared, as well as a [makefile](makefile), to quickly compile and run the different projects.

+1. **Build tasks:** There are 6 build tasks prepared, 4 to compile each project individually, 1 to compile everything with the makefile, and 1 to clean everything with the makefile.
+1. **Debug configurations:** There are 4 debug configurations, 1 for each project.

 ## Licensing